samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 When you cast the spell, you decide what sort of security the spell provides, choosing any of the following properties:

-* Sound can’t pass through the barrier at the edge of the warded area.
+* Sound can't pass through the barrier at the edge of the warded area.
 * The barrier of the warded area appears dark and foggy, preventing vision (including [Darkvision](/sources/dnd/free-rules/rules-glossary#Darkvision)) through it.
-* Sensors created by Divination spells can’t appear inside the protected area or pass through the barrier at its perimeter.
+* Sensors created by Divination spells can't appear inside the protected area or pass through the barrier at its perimeter.
-* Creatures in the area can’t be targeted by Divination spells.
+* Creatures in the area can't be targeted by Divination spells.
 * Nothing can teleport into or out of the warded area.
 * Planar travel is blocked within the warded area.